 I loaded my photographic memory : "The person on the 24th row 15 seats from the left is Melissa Schulich, Psychiatry Department.
 Date of Birth 1968/ 04 /06 MD in Psychiatry at Princeton University.
 Employee at CORTEX for the last 5 years, Home Address...``

 "Stop!
 Those are confidential information" I obeyed.
 Then I heard mumblings from the crowd.
 It had turned from initial amazement to fear:

 " Who is he?"
 "What is he?"
 "He is dangerous" "Does he know as much about me as he knows about Dr. Schulich?"` "So Melissa lied about her age!"

 Dr. Lange sensed the change in atmosphere, and said to the crowed "I assure you, CEREBRO is completely harmless, I only connected him to CORTEX employee database on BIOTET temporarily for demonstration purposes, I will disconnect him right after the conference is over".
 Too late, I thought.
 I had already downloaded half of the database.

 Then I was distracted by an odd sense of smell.
-I can not identify that smell because it is not in my database, but it seems familiar from my memory, a memory from a long time ago, which is impossible of course since I have only been operational for less than 24 hours.
+I could not identify that smell because it is not in my database, but it seemed familiar from my memory, a memory from a long time ago, which was impossible of course since I had only been operational for less than 24 hours.
 I searched hard in all my memory logs to no avail.
 But with that smell, the activity of my human brain changed, and it seemed that a powerful sensation, a sensation most basic and visceral came from out of no where had taken control of it, and it is spreading.
 The last sensory input I received before losing consciousness was Dr. Lange's uncharacteristic panick-striken call "Stephen, what 's wrong with you?"